multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### Getting EGLD through devnet wallet

 Go to https://devnet-wallet.elrond.com and login to your devnet account with your PEM file.
-In the leftside menu, select the "faucet" option:
+In the left side menu, select the "faucet" option:
 ![img](/developers/staking-contract-tutorial-img/wallet_faucet.png)

 Request the tokens.
 After a couple seconds, refresh the page, and you should have 30 xEGLD in your wallet.